Case Study: Definition And Examples

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E

-Updated April 11, 2024by BetterHelp Editorial Team
+Updated October 16, 2024by BetterHelp Editorial Team

 Experiments are often used to help researchers understand how the human mind works.
 There have been many famous examples in psychology over the years.
 Some have shown how phenomena like memory and personality work.
 Others have been disproven over time.
-Understanding the study design, data, content, and analytical approach of case studies is important to verifying the validity of each study.
+Understanding the research design, content, and analytical approach of case studies is important to verifying the validity of each study.

 Getty